The Earnings Mirage: Why Corporate Profits are Overstated and What It Means for Investors

 What we need to do, then, is determine $CAT’s history of retained earnings and paid-in capital.
 Determining the retained earnings part is easy—it’s given by the difference between earnings and dividends in each period.
 Determining the paid-in capital part is more complicated.
 We’re going to have sift through a lot of messy data to find it.

-Fortunately, if we keep our focus strictly on per share quantities—specifically, book value per share—then we can ignore the paid-in capital part.
-There are two reasons why we can ignore it.
-First, paid-in capital is not a major contributor to book value in most companies.
-Second, when paid-in capital increases book value, it also increases share count.
-Its overall effect on book value per share therefore tends to be minimal.9
+Fortunately, if we keep our focus strictly on per share quantities—specifically, book value per share—then we can get away with ignoring the paid-in capital part.
+Paid-in capital increases book value, but it also increases share count, reducing the effect on book value per share.

-It follows that to deconstruct a company’s book value into date-specific investment transactions, what we need to do is specify its history of retained earnings per share (EPS).
-That history will be approximately equal to its per share history of net investments.
+To deconstruct book values into date-specific investment transactions, what we need to do, then, is specify the history of retained earnings per share (EPS).
+That history will be approximately equal to the per share history of net investments.

-To demonstrate this point in practice, the chart below shows two lines.
-The first line, depicted in orange, is $CAT’s nominal reported book value per share from 1964 through 2018.
-The second line, depicted in blue, is $CAT’s nominal reported book value per share in 1964 plus the running total of nominal retained EPS that the company accumulated in subsequent years.10
+To demonstrate the point in practice, the chart below shows two lines.
+The first line, depicted in green, is the nominal reported book value per share of the overall U.S. Large Cap Stock index from 1964 through 2018.
+The second line, depicted in red, is the nominal reported book value per share of the same index in 1964 plus the running total of nominal retained EPS that the index accumulated in subsequent years.10

-The two lines track each other almost perfectly, confirming that reported book value per share can be accurately represented as the cumulative sum of retained EPS over time.11
+The two lines track each other very closely, confirming that reported book value per share can be effectively represented as the cumulative sum of retained EPS over time.11

 Completing the Calculation: The Initial Equity Problem